pohly/syncevolution/README.rst

 of the current principal, ...).

-Alternatively, credentials can also be set in the ``databaseUser`` and ``databasePassword`` properties of the source.
-The downside is that these values have to be set for each source and cannot be shared.
-The advantage is that, in combination with setting ``database``, such sources can be used as part of a normal SyncML server or client sync config.
+Alternatively, credentials can also be set in the ``databaseUser`` and ``databasePassword`` properties of the datastore.
+The downside is that these values have to be set for each datastore and cannot be shared.
+The advantage is that, in combination with setting ``database``, such datastores can be used as part of a normal SyncML server or client sync config.
 SyncEvolution then reads and writes data directly from the server and exchanges it via SyncML with the peer that is defined in the sync config.

-The ``database`` property of each source can be set to the URL of a specific *collection* (= database in WebDAV terminology).
+The ``database`` property of each datastore can be set to the URL of a specific *collection* (= database in WebDAV terminology).
 If not set, then the WebDAV backend first locates the server based on ``username`` or ``syncURL`` and then scans it for the default event resp. contact